Over the years, I've discovered from Scripture and experience that God loves to answer our prayers. Here are five of his most frequent answers:

 Phil Callaway didn't know what to say when his young children asked if Mommy was going to die.
 His wife, Ramona, suffered horrible seizures.

-Hundreds of friends and relatives prayed, but Ramona's weight eventually slipped to 90 pounds.
+Hundreds of friends and relatives prayed, but Ramona's condition worsened.
 Medical specialists tried everything, but by the fall of 1996, the seizures were occurring daily, sometimes hourly.

 Phil rarely left Ramona's side.
 He wondered if she would even make it to her 30th birthday.
 One evening, when things looked utterly hopeless, Phil paced their dark back yard, then fell to his knees.
 "God!" he cried out.
 "I can't take it anymore.
 Please do something!"